Chicago Boyz » Blog Archive » The Grounding of USS Darter

 Yet you won’t find this fact in the narratives of the Okinawa campaign.

-Full “Why” that was will await future columns in this series, but the then clearly inevitable post-war founding of the Defense Department had a lot to do with it.
+The full “Why” that was will await future columns in this series, but the then clearly inevitable post-war founding of the Defense Department had a lot to do with it.

 -End-